beached/daw_json_link/readme.md

 ## Installing(Linux/Mac commandline)

-The following will build and run the tests
+The following will build and run the tests.
+Windows is close but uses `md` instead of `mkdir` to make the build folder
 ```
 git clone https://github.com/beached/daw_json_link
 cd daw_json_link